gogitdb/gitdb/README.md

 ### Encryption

-GitDB suppports AES encryption and is done on a Model level, which means you can have a database with different Models where some are ecnrypted and others are not.
-To encryt your data, your Model must implement `ShouldEncrypt()` to return true and you must set `gitdb.Config.EncryptionKey`.
+GitDB suppports AES encryption and is done on a Model level, which means you can have a database with different Models where some are encrypted and others are not.
+To encrypt your data, your Model must implement `ShouldEncrypt()` to return true and you must set `gitdb.Config.EncryptionKey`.
 For maximum security set this key to a 32 byte string to select AES-256

 ```go
 package main